dell/csm-docs/content/v1/authorization/Migration guide from v1 to v2/_index.md

 linktitle: Migration Guide From v1 to v2
 weight: 1
 description: >
-  CSM for Authorization v1 to v2 Migration Guide
+  Container Storage Module for Authorization v1 to v2 Migration Guide
 ---
-CSM for Authorization v2 has significant architectural changes that prevent a user from upgradng CSM for Authorization v1 to CSM for Authorization v2.
+Container Storage Module for Authorization v2 has significant architectural changes that prevent a user from upgrading Authorization v1 to Authorization v2.
 This page provides a reference guide for migrating v1 to v2 using Powerflex as an example.

 **Before migration please note following points**
   - CSM for Authorization v2 calculates the actual usage of capacity provisioned by syncing with the array.
-  - Volumes belonging to a tenant are identified using the **Volume Prefix** configured in csmtenant custom resource.
+  - Volumes belonging to a tenant are identified using the **Volume Prefix** configured in csm tenant custom resource.
   - Volumes without the **Volume Prefix** will not be accounted for in usage capacity calculation as ownership of the volume is unknown without the volume prefix.
   - User should rename all volumes that are needed to be accounted for with the **Volume Prefix** before migration to v2.
 See the [Prerequisites](#prerequisites).